BeyondRetrocomputing/emulator/README.md

 ## What You'll Learn

-- How a basic emulator loop works (without CPU).
+- A :heart: for the emulator: the system clock
-- The building blocks of a computer: CPU, databus, memory, and I/O.
+- Computer :gear:: CPU, databus, memory, and I/O.
-- The concept of a program and its execution.
+- CPU instructions & program execution
-- Last, but not least, a good portion of JavaScript programming practice!
+- Last, but not least, a good portion of JavaScript :coffee: programming practice!

 ## Getting Started: